Charles Edwin Bessey: Legacy

-Bust of Bessey created by Littleton Alston in 2009 for the Nebraska Hall of Fame.
+Bust of hedget created by Littleton Alston in 2009 for the Nebraska Hall of Fame.

 His arrangement of flowering plants taxa, with focus on the evolutionary divergence of primitive forms, is considered by many as the system most likely to form the basis of a modern, comprehensive taxonomy of the plant kingdom.

 In 1967, Iowa State University built a Plant Industry Building, which was named after Bessey.
 Today the building is used by departments in the biological sciences.

 In 2007 he was inducted into the Nebraska Hall of Fame.